SutubraResearch/SutubraResearch.github.io/index.md

 ---
 [//]: # (write a bit about yourself here)
-Sutubra Research is a consulting firm focused on helping people make better decisions about decarbonizing their energy systems.
+Sutubra Research is a consulting firm focused on helping clients make better and more robust decisions about decarbonizing their energy systems.
 Since we started in 2021, we've worked with a variety of organizations, including government agencies, utilities, non-profits, and universities.
-Our projects often involve elements of mathematical optimization, integrated resource planning, and energy system model development.
+Our expertise lies in mathematical optimization, integrated resource planning, and energy system model development.

 **How We Work**